RAVINDUTRP/Playwright-Project-Assignment/README.md

 - UI responsiveness

 ---

-## 🤝 Contributing

-This project is part of an academic assignment.
+This project is an academic assignment.
 ---